baadaa/memories-mis/README.md

-# synabro
+# Married in Seoul
-NYC-based creative collective

-site under construction
+A follow-up site from the invitation one.
+Presenting the day's event in visual formats.